-The Catholic community in Melbourne is made up of a rich tapestry of people, of all ages, cultures and backgrounds.
-Although we come from different walks of life, we are united by our faith and our love for God and neighbour.
+The Catholic community in Melbourne is made up of a rich tapestry of people, many and varied, of all ages, cultures and backgrounds from the greater Melbourne area.
+Although we come from all different walks of life, we are united by our faith and our love for God and neighbour.
 We strive to live our lives according to the way of Jesus Christ in our homes, our workplaces and throughout the wider community.